 For the part of the person that is responsible for a particular behavior, that behavior has a positive intention.

 2. People make the best choices they can, depending on their maps.

-Human beings work perfectly to produce the results they are getting.
-No one is broken.
+Human beings work perfectly to produce the results they are getting given the context that they have.

 3. Everyone has within them all the resources they need to be, do, and have what they want.
 The problem, if there is one, is ACCESS!